 - Support points of adjacent piping should be offset to save space between them. as the support brackets will have to be oriented so that there is no clash between the cleats of the supports, or between the support members and bracings.

 Piping should be supported from the vessel or its platform when it is difficult to construct civil support from grade or adjacent structures at the required location.
 Vessel support should also be taken to take advantage of lower differential thermal growth between vessel and piping, as compared to piping and civil support.
 A judicious selection of support locations can eliminate the requirement for springs.

 Thumb rules for supporting piping from reactors

 - Small loads can be transferred directly to the platform members.
-These include rest, one way stops, two ways stop or hold down supports and the piping layout should be done accordingly.
+These include rest, one-way stops, two ways stop, or hold-down supports and the piping layout should be done accordingly.

 - Large loads should be transferred to the vessel shell and the piping layout should be done such that the platform members do not interfere with these independent supports.

 - The first piping support is rest support and it should be as close to the equipment nozzle as possible.
-Second and subsequent supports are guides and they are to be located as per the allowable piping spans available in the tables.
+The second and subsequent supports are guides and they are to be located as per the allowable piping spans available in the tables.
 For tall reactors, another rest support may be needed.
-This is done by providing spring support which will take care of the differential expansion of vessel and piping.
+This is done by providing spring support which will take care of the differential expansion of the vessel and piping.

 - Piping support should not cause any hindrance to the movement of personnel.